Water is such a fundamental need, we have made it our priority to install water projects and ensure that they are functioning properly.

 With each project, we train the families in hygiene, how to properly use and store water, and how to maintain their new water systems.
 We pay special attention to working with the children, working with the school to provide special training for them.
 Each child receives a hygiene kit, which includes a bar of soap, tooth paste, tooth brush, wash cloth and other small items that will encourage the children start these healthy habits as soon as they can.

 Since the community is doing most of the work, they learn how to fix problems that might occur.
 We also work with each village to set up guidelines for dealing with conflicts and how to use the system appropriately.
-These guidelines are developed and approve in community assemblies, ensuring broad support.
+These guidelines are developed and approved in community assemblies, ensuring broad support.

 Our hope is that these projects will last 30 years.
 To work towards a long-term impact, we ask each community to take responsibility for the long-term sustainability of their project.